hannesdatta/course-odcm/content/docs/modules/week6/_index.md

 ## Kick-starting your week
 - Watch the kick-off for the week

-## Self-study and activities
-- Please read (including the web appendix) [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf)
-- Please continue to work on the development of your prototype.
-Concurrently, try to start documenting your data collection - either in the Word template, or by using Jupyter Notebook (a combination of markdown cells for the text, and code cells for any analysis).

 ## Online coaching session (optional)
 - Feedback on team project ([activity #4](../../project/workplan/activity4)) (e.g., screencast, prototype code)

-## On-campus coaching session (optional)
-{{% laptop %}}
-- Feedback on team project ([activity #4](../../project/workplan/activity4)) (e.g., prototype code, code that is more advanced, scheduling, etc.)

 {{% hint tip %}}